Louisvdw/dbus-serialbattery/docs/docs/faq/index.md

 * Cheap USB Hubs: Make sure you are using a qualitative USB Hub with enough power.
 * Raspberry Pi: Do not use a charger for powering the Raspberry Pi.
 Instead buy a power supply with enough power.

+## Why is my `utils.py` always reset to default values?

+Probably you forgot to remove the USB/SD card with the `venus-data.tar.gz` after successful installation.
+Please delete the file or remove the USB/SD card.
+This is fixed with `>= v1.0.20230512`.

 ## Fix white screen after install
 Normally this will happen, if you were on an older firmware for your GX.